 Accessibility Basics is currently being translated from my Swedish articles about the W3C accessibility guidelines.
 Planned release: Autumn 2016.

-The UX Companion is a work in progress during 2016.
-It will be full of templates and thinking models for streamlining your work.
+UX Sidekick is a work in progress during 2016.
+It will be full of templates and thinking tools for streamlining your work.
 Planned release: mid-2017.

 Little Bossman is a novel I wrote when I was 19 years old.
 In it my passion for writing is woven into a thriller about a man who has lost all hope.